jsilvela/jsilvela.github.io/content/top/about.md

 type = "meta"
 +++

 My name is Jaime Silvela.
-This is my techy/mathy blog where I post wonkish things.
+This is my techy/mathy blog where I post nerdy things.

 I'm a professional computer programmer, and during 2019-2021, a graduate student of math too.